 Font and Colors

 The main symbol of Coors Light is the mountains.
-Probably the logo depicts a “2D model” of the Colorado Rockies, which is simplified as much as possible.
+The logo probably depicts a “2D model” of the Colorado Rockies, simplified as much as possible.
 Due to the combination of mountain peaks and red lettering, the brand has been repeatedly criticized because its logo resembles the pattern on Evian mineral water bottles.
 Despite this, the company is in no hurry to change the badge because it is associated with cleanliness, coolness, and freshness.

 The word “Coors” uses a swirling font that mimics handwritten text.
-Typeface for “LIGHT” individual, sans serif.
-L, G, and T have partially cut edges to give the lettering a distinctive style.
+The typeface for “LIGHT” is individual, sans serif.
+L, G, and T have partially cut edges to make the lettering distinctive.
 The color scheme is restrained: the designers combined red (# D31245), gray (# 717073), and silver (# D1D3D4) to make the logo noble.

 What is the Coors Light logo?